 Since the financial application developed and released by Rocket Money utilizes personal and financial records, it’s understandable to be skeptical.
 Although you may feel that when an app requires access to your files and financial records, it’s a red flag, you don’t have to be concerned about Rocket Money security.

 The company itself knows what potential users have to say about the security risks that the service bears.
 When you look at the official Rocket Money website, you will notice a “Security” section found in the site footer.

-Further down the road, it becomes slightly easier to let go of a huge proportion of the security concerns and worries that you have about Truebill by going through the company’s security disclosure:
+As you conduct research, it becomes slightly easier to let go of any security concerns and worries that you have about Rocket Money by going through the company’s security disclosure:

-- The company (i.e., Truebill) connects with other financial institutions using the “Plaid” service
+- The company (i.e., Truebill/Rocket Money) connects with other financial institutions using the Plaid service

 - The app offers 256-bit encryption protection features for users’ data